 Our Simulation Center team is capable of creating, implementing, and assessing medical curriculum specific to the needs of your team.
 We offer simple task trainers and scenario and team-based training opportunities custom to your particular health care specialty or focus.
 Most of these custom activities can be brought to you and carried out inside your facility or on SimCOACH™.
 Fees will be individually calculated based on the resources used.
 For more information, please contact us at 803-434-6991.

-SimCOACH™ is made possible through a major donor to Palmetto Health Foundation as well as gifts from CAE Healthcare and Bank of America.
+SimCOACH™ is made possible through a major donor to Prisma Health Midlands Foundation as well as gifts from CAE Healthcare and Bank of America.